-Welcome to another Window Wednesday!
-Today, I thought I would share my thoughts on why it might be a good idea to choose custom window treatments over ready-mades when you’re getting ready to dress your windows.
+Window treatments can really finish off a room’s decor, but they can be expensive too.
+If you’re in the market for new window treatments, I’m going to share my thoughts on why it might be a good idea to invest your time and money into custom window treatments over store-bought draperies and valances when you’re getting ready to dress your windows.

 Custom window treatments are a huge part of my business.
 I love how they can truly finish a room.